BOJ Kuroda: Important for Japan to aim for budget surplus goal - Hokkaido Shimbun

 "The government has said it will turn its budget deficit into a surplus by fiscal 2020 and this point is important," Kuroda told the Hokkaido Shimbun in an interview.

-"I think the government will work towards the goal firmly," he said.
+"I think the government will work toward the goal firmly," he said.

 Prime Minister Shinzo Abe is expected to announce on Wednesday that the government will delay a scheduled sales tax hike by 2-1/2 years.
 But it is fanning doubts about Abe's plans to curb Japan's huge public debt and fund ballooning the social welfare costs of a fast-ageing population.